pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_85.md

 ## **OPERATION**

-- assembling instrument.
+- 1. Remove all components from package.
+Identify all parts before assembling instrument.

-- turret.
+- 2. Attach 4x, 10x and 40x objectives by screwing into revolving turret.
 Tighten and secure to maximum finger pressure only.

-- NOTE: The cover glass must face upward (the thinner glass is the cover glass), otherwise when the 40x objective is used the specimen cannot be observed.
+- 3. Place the specimen on the stage and secure with spring clips.
+NOTE: The cover glass must face upward (the thinner glass is the cover glass), otherwise when the 40x objective is used the specimen cannot be observed.
 Observation is best when the thickness of the cover glass is 0.1-1.1mm and the cover glass is 0.17mm.

 thickness of the cover glass is 0.1-1.1mm and the cover glass

-- lamp ON.
+- 4. Plug power cord into an electrical outlet.
+Turn microscope lamp ON.

-- first.
+- 5. Observe the specimen using the lowest magnification objective first.
 The 10x objective provides a larger field of view making it easier to search the specimen.

-**15**

-**16**